← Back to blog

 Ahaa- effect

 Family therapy takes place in a safe and supportive environment, where it is important to go through therapy as a whole in order to achieve lasting change.
-To achieve results, a genogram or family map is drawn up with the client.
+To achieve results, a genogram or family scheme is drawn together with the client.
 “We look at three generations at a time.
 What are the relationships, the boundaries between subsystems, the hierarchy, the roles in the family and much more.
-Only the facts are recorded in the genogram and a pattern emerges.
+Only facts are recorded in the genogram and from these a pattern emerges.
 As the issues people come to address are very different, the sessions are also structured according to objectives agreed with the family.”
-Through the genogram’s awareness of relational patterns, clients experience an ah-ha effect, which has led them to implement changes in their lives.
+Through becoming aware of relational patterns that emerge from the genogram, clients experience an ah-ha effect, which leads them to the implementation of changes in their lives.
 Hedy calls herself a practitioner rather than a theoretician, having undergone family therapy herself.
-“I’ve had migraines since I was a child, but thanks to family therapy I don’t have them anymore.”
+“I used to have migraines, since childhood, but thanks to family therapy I don’t have them anymore.”

 A new trend